Mustaballer/OpenAdapt/README.md

 python -m openadapt.visualize
 ```

 This will open your browser.
-It will look something like this:
+It will look like this:

 ![image](https://github.com/OpenAdaptAI/OpenAdapt/assets/774615/5d7253b7-ae12-477c-94a3-b388e4f37587)